OscarAzeem/Courses_Info/funny_querys.md

 * A tablespace has at least **one Data File** that is used to store data to the associated tablespace.
 * A tablespace stores not only table data but all Database objects (indexes, views, materialized view, sequences, etc.).
 * A tablespace can have **multiple Data Files** but a Data File it's associated **to only one** Tablespace.
+* When any object is created if no TABLESPACE is explicity specify in their declaration, such object is stored in the USERS TABLESPACE.
+    * You can see such USERS DEFAULT TABLESPACE with the following query:
+        * SELECT * FROM DATABASE_PROPERTIES WHERE PROPERTY_NAME='DEFAULT_PERMANENT_TABLESPACE';
 * A Data File it's stored in a Storage System (NFS, Exadata, SAN, Raw, File System)
 * **EFECTS OF DELETE VS TRUNCTABLE TABLE ON A TABLESPACE:**
     * When deleting a table using the *DELETE* clause, the space taken for such rows remains untouch.
 The rows remains but the space is shown as available to be used for new rows.
 In other words the table is still full but with the space available, therefore, it could be not shown in the **dba_free_space** view.